joncodespoorly/okr-test-3/docs/okr-goal-tracker-prd.md

     - Users can create new weekly goals with a description
     - Goals can be assigned to team members via dropdown
     - Goals can be linked to OKRs via dropdown
-    - UI clearly shows assignment and OKR relationship
+    - Clear visual representation of assignments

 - **Goal Status Tracking**
   - Mark goals as Not Started, In Progress, or Completed
-  - Add comments to goals
+  - Status updates reflect in real-time
   - Acceptance Criteria:
     - Goals can be marked with appropriate status
-    - Status changes are visually indicated
+    - Status changes are visually indicated with colors
-    - Comments can be added to provide context or updates
+    - Status updates sync across all views

 ### 2.4 Analytics and Reporting
 - **Dashboard Views**
   - Dashboard 1: Team Members by OKR
-    - Visual representation of which team members are working on which OKRs
+    - Bar chart showing distribution of team members across OKRs
     - Acceptance Criteria:
-      - Chart shows distribution of team members across OKRs
-      - Data updates dynamically when assignments change
+      - Chart updates dynamically with assignments
+      - Clear visual representation of member distribution

   - Dashboard 2: Goals by OKR
-    - Breakdown of weekly goals associated with each OKR
+    - Bar chart showing goals per OKR with status breakdown
     - Acceptance Criteria:
-      - Chart shows count and distribution of goals across OKRs
+      - Chart shows distribution of goals
-      - Data updates dynamically when goals are added or modified
+      - Status colors match goal status indicators

-  - Dashboard 3: Goal Status Breakdown
+  - Dashboard 3: Goal Status Overview
-    - Overview of goals by status (Not Started, In Progress, Completed)
+    - Pie chart showing goal status distribution
     - Acceptance Criteria:
-      - Chart shows distribution of goals by status
+      - Chart shows percentage breakdown by status
-      - Data updates dynamically when goal statuses change
+      - Updates in real-time with status changes

 ## 3. Technical Specifications

 ### 3.1 Platform
-- Web application accessible via modern browsers
+- Web application built with Next.js 14
-- Responsive design with focus on desktop experience
+- Responsive design optimized for desktop
 - Dark mode UI with modern aesthetics
+- Real-time updates using Supabase

-### 3.2 Tech Stack Recommendations
+### 3.2 Tech Stack Implementation
 - **Frontend**:
-  - Framework: React with TypeScript
+  - Next.js with TypeScript
-  - UI Component Library: shadcn/ui (built on Tailwind CSS with dark mode support)
+  - Tailwind CSS for styling
+  - Shadcn/ui components
-  - Data Visualization: Recharts or Tremor for dashboard components
+  - Recharts for visualizations
-  - State Management: React Context API with hooks (sufficient for this application scale)
+  - React Context for state management

 - **Backend**:
-  - Supabase for PostgreSQL database and API
+  - Supabase for PostgreSQL database
-  - Server-side functions via Supabase Functions if needed
+  - Supabase Realtime for live updates
+  - Row Level Security for data protection

 ### 3.3 Data Model